Skip to main content

 Other techniques that may benefit younger patients include masturbation before anticipated intercourse.
 This may result in desensitising the penis and a longer delay to ejaculation.

 Although improvements are seen in 50-60% of men, they are not always maintained in the long term.
-These techniques are best learned under the supervision of a psychosexual counsellor.
+All of these techniques are best learned under the supervision of a psychosexual counsellor.
 They tend be used on their own in acquired premature ejaculation or when symptoms are mild.
-When symptoms are severe or lifelong, they are best used in conjunction with drugs.
+When symptoms are severe or lifelong, they are best used in conjunction with medication.